 Students, alumni and the Asheville community can network with employers and graduate school representatives during our annually scheduled Career and Graduate School Fair, and learn about full-time and part-time jobs at the Internship and Job Fair.

 Career Counseling and Advising

-Career Counselors are available to meet with students and alumni one-on-one about their career decisions, plans, and job, internship, and graduate school search strategies during scheduled appointments by calling the Career Center at 828.251.6515.
+Career Counselors are available to meet with students and alumni one-on-one about their career decisions, plans, and job, internship, and graduate school search strategies during scheduled appointments.
+Schedule online or by calling the Career Center at 828.251.6515.

 Students are encouraged to understand themselves and their interests in relation to the world of work by taking the Strong interest inventory and Myers-Briggs Type Indicator (MBTI) personality inventory.
 A Career Counselor will interpret the results and help you learn how to apply your gifts in making decisions about your major and career path.